Correcting inferences for volunteer-collected data with geospatial sampling bias: Results

 The Globe at Night project allows for external validation of our inferences in addition to the internal validation discussed in Section \ref{sec:internalvalid}.
 For this, we have downloaded and processed satellite imagery data of light radiance in Pennsylvania in 2020.
 Specifically, we use median nighttime cloud-free light intensity from 2020 (see Appendix \ref{app:radiance}), which was collected by the Visible Infrared Imaging Radiometer Suite (VIIRS) on the Suomi National Polar-Orbiting Partnership (Suomi NPP) spacecraft \citep{elvidge2021annual}.
 This high-resolution radiance map is converted into an expected average skyglow for each cell in our 5x5 grid by using ``Walker's law'' \citep{walker1977effects}: skyglow is inversely proportional to the distance of the light source (in km) to the power 2.5 \citep[see also][Fig. 10]{duriscoe2007measuring}.

-The resulting expected skyglow level is shown in Figure \ref{fig:skyglow}.
-In particular, the skyglow transformation captures the fact that light from a city scatters through the atmosphere to reach otherwise dark areas of the state.
+The resulting satellite-derived radiance- and skyglow levels are shown in Figure \ref{fig:skyglow}.
+Transforming the radiance transformation captures the fact that light from a city scatters through the atmosphere to reach otherwise dark areas of the state.
 In the image, this is shown as a smoothing or blurring of light-intensive areas such as cities and towns.

 The satellite-derived skyglow is measured in terms of the physical property of light radiance, whereas the Globe at Night sky brightness is measured using volunteer perceptions.
-To compare these two measurements of the same underlying phenomenon, we use the Spearman rank correlation, as we do not know how volunteer perception maps to radiance.
-The rank correlations of the sky brightness predictions of the different models with the external skyglow measurement are shown in the final column of Table \ref{tab:results}.
+To compare these our model predictions to the satellite derived data of the same underlying phenomenon, we use the Spearman rank correlation.
+These rank correlations are shown in the final column of Table \ref{tab:results}.

-For both external validation measures, the mean models performed the worst as they had the smallest correlation to the radiance map and $R^2$.
-Kriging, however, did improve the performance of the mean model as it brought the correlation up from $\rho_s =$ 0.031 to $\rho_s =$ 0.186 and $R^2$ from 0.007 to 0.066.
-Next, the land-use models performed similarly and kriging did not seem to make a difference in the correlation of the estimates to the radiance map, nor was there a large difference in $R^2$ values.
-This contrasts the findings of the OSM models as kriging resulted in a correlation of $\rho_s =$ 0.438, 0.204 $\rho_s$ smaller than the model without kriging.
-With a difference of $R^2 =$ 0.051, the explained variance was affected to a smaller extent.
-We observed the same for the combined model, though to not as much.
+For both external validation measures, the mean models perform the worst as they have the smallest correlation to the radiance map and $R^2$.
+Kriging, however, does improve the performance of the mean model as it increases the correlation up from $\rho_s =$ 0.031 to $\rho_s =$ 0.186 and $R^2$ from 0.007 to 0.066.
+Next, the land-use models perform similarly and kriging does not seem to make a difference in the correlation of the estimates to the radiance map, nor was there a large difference in $R^2$ values.
+This contrasts the findings of the OSM models as kriging results in a correlation of $\rho_s =$ 0.438, 0.204 $\rho_s$ smaller than the model without kriging.
+With a difference of $R^2 =$ 0.051, the explained variance is affected to a smaller extent.
+We observe the same for the combined model, though not the same extent.
 Overall, both the correlation to the external data and the proportion of explained variance are the strongest and largest for the OSM model without kriging: $\rho_s = $ 0.642 and $R^2 =$ 0.353.
 This is remarkable, as this model performed the worst in terms of internal validation.